cyclotron3k/qnap-download_station/README.md

 Qnap::DownloadStation
 =======

-This gem provides an interface to the Download Station app that comes installed by default on many QNAP NAS
+This gem provides an interface to the Download Station app that comes installed by default on many QNAP NAS.

-It proves access to all endpoints, but only a few have been documented.
+It provides access to all available endpoints, but only a few have been documented.

 Installation
 -------